TurtleOnaRock/exchange-rates/README.txt

     -get all exchange rates;
     -update the rate value for existing exchange rates;
     -calculate currency exchange;
-The currency exchange block returns the rate and calculate the amount of needed money for 3 cituation:
+The currency exchange block returns the rate and calculate the amount of needed money for 3 situation:
     -table of exchange rates includes the direct rate for pair, returns the rate;
     -table of exchange rates doesn't include the direct rate but has the reverse rate, returns recalculated rate;
     -table of exchange rate doesn't include two mentioned cases and it tries to find cross rate for 4 cases:
-      We need exchange currency A-B but table might has one of thoose:
+      We need exchange currency A-B but table might has one of those:
         A-C, B-C;
         A-C, C-B;
         C-A, B-C;
         C-A, C-B;
 If table has one of this cases, it calculates cross rate and returns it.
 In the case of several combinations, it returns the most profit rate for client;

-Data base has several first notes, that gives you an opportunite to test all cases of currency exchange without adding new pair or new currency in.
+Database has several first notes, that gives you an opportunity to test all cases of currency exchange without adding new pair or new currency in.

-I would be appreciate if you check my code and test the programm.
+I would appreciate if you check my code and test the program.
 Thank you for attention.